edoardopigaiani/edoardopigaiani.github.io/_posts/2019-10-09-intercept-android-app-traffic-with-burp-suite.md

 ---
 ## Introduction and clarifications

 If the app we are going to analyze uses Certificate pinning you shouldn’t be referring to this guide.
+Certificate pinning is the process of comparing the server’s TLS certificate against a saved copy of that certificate, app developers are often encouraged to bake in a copy of the server’s certificate and make use of certificate pinning because it increases the complexity of MITM attacks.

 ## Prerequisites
    - Burp suite, openssl, adb